robbiet480/old-blog/README.markdown

 # Notes
 * The syntax of most if not all pages right now is not W3C valid (HTML and CSS).
 I am planning to fix this at a later date.
+  * I tried to get it to validate however due to the Open Graph and hCard stuff, it fails to validate, mostly having to do with the meta tags (og: and fb:).
+Yes, I tried adding namespaces for each, to no avail.
+If you have a fix, please let me know!
 * If you are planning to fork this blog, please note a few settings:
   * You can set comments: true on any post in the top settings to show comments
   * You can also set social: true to show Facebook Like/Send buttons and the Tweet button
   * This blog is category enabled, set category: SOMETHING in a post header
   * Make sure to change the URL from robbie.io to your own in the following places: _config.yml, .htaccess and most of the HTML pages
   * Change the hCard at the bottom of default.html to your own
+  * Change your address in the Javascript variable my\_address
 * You may find this useful.
 Copy paste it into your ~/.bashrc or ~/.bash\_profile and run update\_blog
   * `alias update_blog='git add . && git commit -a && git push && jekyll && rsync -avz --delete _site/ USERNAME@DOMAIN:/var/www/DOMAIN/'`